Overdrivr/Telemetry/README.md

 `Current status` *Paused development for now, will restart once I find better ways of managing and distributing general-purpose embedded libraries.
 However, library is functional good stability & test coverage.*

+### `announcement` We are launching [cronobo](https://cronobo.com)
+> A new platform for interacting periodically with embedded devices, collecting their data and visualizing data.
+Feel free to check it out !

 # Overview
 `Telemetry` enables easy communication and data visualization between a computer and any embedded platform, like `ARM Mbed` or `Arduino`.